 This matter was settled in September 24, 2020 with the SEC, without admitting or denying the allegations, and BMW Group consented to the entry of an Order finding violations of the U.S. Securities Act and agreed to pay a penalty of \$18 million.
-Certain BMW Group entities and their officers are defendants in private securities litigation following the SEC Order.
-Possible risks for the BMW Group cannot be quantified at present.
-Further disclosures pursuant to IAS 37.86 cannot be provided at present.
+Following the SEC Order, certain BMW Group entities and their officers became defendants in private securities litigation.
+The claimants withdrew the claim against the individual defendants voluntarily without prejudice.
+The remaining parties reached an agreement to settle the action for a settlement amount of US \$1.75 million.
+This settlement has been approved by the court on December 21, 2022 which concludes this civil proceeding.